-ss development women's econo men's economic empowerment owerment workforce opportun rce opportunity supplier and sn pplier and small business develo ousiness development women's
+ss development women's econorimen's economic empowerment bowerment workforce opportunity supplier and small business development women's econoriments.

 Supplier and small business development

 As the world's largest retailer, we provide substantial economic opportunity, not only to our associates but also to our suppliers and other businesses in countries where we source and operate stores.
 We are committed to creating economic growth by: